PurpleHorrorRus/PurpleHorrorRus/README.md

 🌏Location: Russia, Irkutsk<br/>
 🇬🇧 English Skills: Listening, Reading, Writing, Grammar

-💞️ I like developing useful apps for users.<br/>
+💞️ I like to develop useful applications for users.<br/>
 🌱 I’m currently looking for a job, to code and grow as a specialist.<br/>
 🎵 Currently developing [Meridius](https://github.com/PurpleHorrorRus/Meridius) - Music Player for vk.com based on Electron, NuxtJS, Vue.<br/>
 👍 Feel free to fork and contribute any repo.<br/>